 What Causes Cavities?

 Human teeth are actually layers of extremely hard tissue embedded in the gums.
-Once bacteria break down the outermost enamel and the next layer, dentin, by the action of acids they create from food sugars, a cavity is born.1 And while we have been conditioned to believe that it’s hard to fix damaged teeth, this isn’t entirely true.
+Once bacteria break down the outermost enamel and the next layer, dentin, through acids they create from food sugars, a cavity is born.1 And while we have been conditioned to believe that it’s hard to fix damaged teeth, this isn’t entirely true.
 The key is intervening at the right time so you prevent the decay of the teeth from growing.
 Better yet, try and avoid getting them in the first place.

-Frequent exposure to sugar rich foods enables bacteria to use them to create more acid, leaching tooth enamel of its minerals and hastening decay.2 So, by changing your diet, you can stall the problem or prevent further cavities from developing.
+Frequent exposure to sugar-rich foods enables bacteria to use them to create more acid, leaching tooth enamel of its minerals and hastening decay.2 So, by changing your diet, you can stall the problem or prevent further cavities from developing.
+Here’s how:

-- Cut down intake of sweets, candy, and chocolate.
+- Go easy on sweets, candy, and chocolate.

 - Avoid foods with hidden sugars like processed foods and packaged snacks.

-- Cut down how much fruit juice you have – it’s rich in sugar too.
+- Cut down on fruit juice – it’s rich in sugar too.

 - Stay off the soda.
 A 12-ounce serving contains anywhere from 12 to 40 grams of sugar on an average.3

 Neutralizing the acidic nature of saliva can prevent the erosion of our teeth.
 Scientific work on dental films clearly indicates that oral alkali production can be very effective in managing caries.
 It directly increases the pH value of dental plaque, causing it to work toward remineralization and away from decay.
 An alkaline environment is also preferred by “good” bacteria and it suppresses the growth of cariogenic bacteria, that is, tooth decay-causing bacteria.8 The trick is to up alkali levels to compensate for the erosive acidic nature of digestive acids.
 How can you do this?
 By consuming more alkaline foods like cruciferous vegetables, green leafy vegetables, cayenne peppers, and garlic.9

-Get some sunshine.
 Vitamin D produced by exposing your body to direct sunlight induces cathelicidin, an antimicrobial peptide.
 This counters oral bacteria linked to dental caries.10 Get your daily dose of sunshine to keep the bad bacteria at bay.

 References [ + ]